anglimin/honours_thesis_code/README.md

 ### Title: Identifying Discrepancies within current transport initiatives: An Urban Informatics Approach

-This repository contains the scripts that I have used for my methodology.<br /> In sequential order, the scripts are executed as follow:
+This repository contains the scripts that I have used for my methodology.<br /> In sequential order, the scripts should be executed as follow:
   1. reddit.py and twitter.py
   2. topic_modelling.py
   3. Visualisation_Stationarity.py